kennethy/rust-lang/ch10.generic-types-traits-lifetimes/README.md

 The process of turning generic code into specific code by filling in the concrete types that are used when compiled.
 As a result, using generics would not induce runtime cost.

-## Traits
+## 10.2.
+Traits: Defining Shared Behaviour

-Add common functionalities to different types.
+The purpose of `traits` is to add common functionalities to different types.
 Similar to interfaces.
 One restriction is that we cannot implement external traits on external types.

 ```rust
 pub trait Summary {